sethvincent/indentation/README.md

 // ]

-// Other popular dedent libraries will typically output soemthing like this:
+// Other popular dedent libraries will typically output something like this:
 //
 // [
 // {